-For the year ended December 31, 2014, pre-offering related compensation includes only the amortization of Class B common units of Artisan Partners Holdings that were granted before and were unvested at our IPO, which closed on March 12, 2013.
-For the year ended December 31, 2013, pre-offering related compensation includes (1) expense resulting from cash incentive compensation payments triggered by our IPO and expenses associated with the reallocation of post-IPO profits from certain pre-IPO partners to employee-partners, (2) one-time expense resulting from the modification of the Class B common unit awards at the time of our IPO, based on the difference between the carrying value of the liability associated with the vested Class B common units immediately prior to our IPO and the value based on the offering price per share of Class A common stock in our IPO, (3) the amortization of Class B common units of Artisan Partners Holdings that were granted prior to and were unvested at our IPO and (4) the elements listed in the following sentence.
-For the year ended December 31, 2012, pre-offering related compensation includes (1) distributions to the Class B partners of Artisan Partners Holdings, (2) redemptions of Class B liability awards and (3) changes in the value of Class B liability awards.
+For the years ended December 31, 2015 and 2014, pre-offering related compensation includes only the amortization of unvested Class B common units of Artisan Partners Holdings that were granted before and were unvested at our IPO, which closed on March 12, 2013.
+For the year ended December 31, 2013, pre-offering related compensation includes (1) expense resulting from cash incentive compensation payments triggered by our IPO and expenses associated with the reallocation of post-IPO profits from certain pre-IPO partners to employee-partners, (2) one-time expense resulting from the modification of the Class B common unit awards at the time of our IPO, based on the difference between the carrying value of the liability associated with the vested Class B common units immediately prior to our IPO and the value based on the offering price per share of Class A common stock in our IPO, (3) the amortization of unvested Class B common units of Artisan Partners Holdings that were granted prior to and were unvested at our IPO (4) distributions to the Class B partners of Artisan Partners Holdings, (5) redemptions of Class B liability awards and (6) changes in the value of Class B liability awards.